Neurodivergent workers: taking advantage and overcoming challenges

 If the employer or the manager wants to get excellent results, then the best thing is to provide the autist with clear instructions and leave them alone, giving them the opportunity to finish the work with no distraction.

 When you get to this point, you may be thinking, "What does all that have to do with autism?
-Anyone would be happy to get clear assignments, and anyone dislikes multitasking".
+Anyone would be happy to get clear assignments, and anyone dislikes jumping from task to task".
 Alas, there is a great distance between "disliking" and "being hardly able, and suffering if you are forced anyway".
 Imagine that at work you have to constantly run up and down the stairs.
 That probably wouldn't make you happy.
 Now imagine having a job like that for a disabled person with a prosthetic leg.
 The strong difference between autistic and neurotypical people does exist on a physiological level, even if it is not catching the eye of the bystander, and the limitations and suffering of autists are not fictional, although it is difficult for you to understand what this is about if you are not autistic.
+Read an excerpt from the article The mechanics of autism (Russian):

 From the site aspergers.ru: